CDC ranks Kansas last in vaccination rate, Kelly says reporting is to blame

 TOPEKA, Kan.
-(KSNT) – If you go to the Center for Disease Control’s website, Kansas sticks out as the state with the lowest amount of people getting a vaccination per 100,000 people.
+(KSNW) – If you go to the Center for Disease Control’s website, Kansas sticks out as the state with the lowest amount of people getting a vaccination per 100,000 people.

 The most recent numbers show the state has received 131,000 vaccines, but only 20,000 people have gotten their first dose.